-Brand Names: Beyaz, Safyral
+Brand Name: Beyaz, Safyral

 What is Beyaz?

 Beyaz contains a combination of drospirenone, ethinyl estradiol, and levomefolate.
-Drospirenone and ethinyl estradiol prevent ovulation (the release of an egg from an ovary) and also cause changes in your cervical and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
-Levomefolate is a type of B vitamin that helps prevent a rare birth defect that could occur in a baby if the pregnancy occurs while taking birth control pills or shortly after stopping them.
+Drospirenone and ethinyl estradiol prevent ovulation (the release of an egg from an ovary) and also cause changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Levomefolate is a type of B vitamin that helps prevent a rare birth defect that could occur in a baby if pregnancy occurs while taking birth control pills or shortly after stopping them.

-Beyaz is used as contraception to prevent pregnancy.
-It is also used to treat moderate acne in women who are at least 14 years old and have started having menstrual periods, and who wish to use birth control pills.
+Beyaz is also used to treat moderate acne in women who are at least 14 years old and have started having menstrual periods, and who wish to use birth control pills.

 Beyaz is also used to treat the symptoms of premenstrual dysphoric disorder (PMDD), such as anxiety, depression, irritability, trouble concentrating, lack of energy, sleep or appetite changes, breast tenderness, joint or muscle pain, headache, and weight gain.

-You should not take Beyaz if you have any of the following conditions: uncontrolled high blood pressure, heart disease, a blood-clotting disorder, circulation problems, diabetic problems with your eyes or kidneys, unusual vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you smoke and are over 35, or if you have ever had breast or uterine cancer, jaundice caused by birth control pills, a heart attack, a stroke, or a blood clot.
+You should not take Beyaz if you have: an adrenal gland disorder, kidney disease, uncontrolled high blood pressure, heart disease, coronary artery disease, circulation problems (especially with diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you will have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, jaundice caused by pregnancy or birth control pills, or cancer of the breast, uterus/cervix, or vagina.

 Before taking this medicine

 Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
-If you have recently had a baby, wait at least 4 weeks before taking Beyaz.
-You should not take Beyaz if you have:
+Stop using Beyaz and tell your doctor right away if you become pregnant, or if you miss 2 menstrual periods in a row.
+If you have recently had a baby, wait at least 4 weeks before taking this medicine.

-untreated or uncontrolled high blood pressure, heart disease, or a history of heart attack, stroke, or blood clot;
+heart disease (coronary artery disease, history of heart attack, stroke, or blood clot);

-a history of hormone-related cancer such as breast or uterine cancer;
+a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina;

 unusual vaginal bleeding that has not been checked by a doctor;

-severe migraine headaches, especially if you are older than 35;
+severe migraine headaches (with aura, numbness, weakness, or vision changes), especially if you are older than 35;

-liver disease or liver cancer, a history of jaundice caused by pregnancy or birth control pills; or
+a history of jaundice caused by pregnancy or birth control pills;

-if you smoke and are over 35 years old.
+if you smoke and are over 35 years old; or

-high blood pressure, high cholesterol or triglycerides, or if you are overweight;
+high cholesterol or triglycerides, or if you are overweight;

-underactive thyroid, diabetes, gallbladder disease;
+underactive thyroid, diabetes, gallbladder disease; or

 How should I take Beyaz?

 Take Beyaz exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
-You will take your first pill on the first day of your period or on the first Sunday after your period begins.
-Take one pill every day, no more than 24 hours apart.
-When the pills run out, start a new pack the following day.
-You may get pregnant if you do not take one pill daily.
-Get your prescription refilled before you run out of pills completely.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Take your first pill on the first day of your period or on the first Sunday after your period begins.
+You may need to use back-up birth control, such as condoms with spermicide, when you first start using Beyaz.

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.